President — Cheryl Champagne

 Natalie currently serves as the National Awards Committee Chair and she also served on the National level as the Communications Committee Chair (fka Connections Committee) and held the office of National Secretary, National President-Elect, National President and is currently the National Past President.

-Natalie has attended twelve National Conventions, four Western States Regional Conferences and three Leadership Conferences.
+Natalie has attended thirteen National Conventions, four Western States Regional Conferences and three Leadership Conferences.
 She chaired the Host Chapter Party for the SDA National Convention in Los Angeles at the Hollywood Entertainment Museum in 2006.
 She chaired the Western States Regional Conference in 2007 and in 2008, she chaired the 1st Annual Canstruction Design/Build Competition in Orange County and has been on the committee in some capacity ever since.

 The best part of SDA for Natalie is “the education I have received.
 What I’ve learned from being a member of the SDA has enriched my career remarkably.”